-I am a qualified integrative counsellor and Psychotherapist.
+I am an Integrative Counsellor and Psychotherapist.
 I have over 15 years of experience working with individuals, couples and families, children, young people and adults up to any age.
 I trained at St Luke's Hospice and also volunteered after I qualified.
 I feel I use my skills to help you explore your difficult times to help you understand your situation.
 I offer support short term or long term counselling and psychotherapy, and work with many different issues such as depression, anxiety, suicidal thoughts and difficulties with relationship issues.
 I offer support and explore choices which will be positive to change how you think, feel, and react to life.
 I adapt the session accordingly to each individuals needs as every individual reacts differently to obstacles they may face.

 Changing your life may come easily, or there can be some hard work or maybe it will be somewhere in between!
 I work with both individuals and couples, and families with compassion to help you to enhance your life and to live it more fully.

 "There are times we all need a bit of extra support and help with life's difficulties."